HHHHHMM

 Why Sightline uses it

 HHHHHMM is the canonical hospice instrument.
-Pairing it with JOURNEYS (Lap of Love's complementary scale) and the Lap of Love daily check-in gives Sightline three angles on the same trajectory: Villalobos's comprehensive weekly read, Lap of Love's longer-form domain detail, and the day-by-day good/bad signal.
+Pairing it with JOURNEYS (Dr Katie Hilst's complementary scale at Journey's Home) and the daily Sightline Score check-in gives Sightline three angles on the same trajectory: Villalobos's comprehensive weekly read, Hilst's decline-signal focused domain detail, and the day-by-day Sightline Score signal.
 The synthesis line in the hospice dashboard combines all three, with the weighting documented and reviewable.